gearnode/erl-mimedb/doc/handbook.md

 of the [Shared MIME Info Specification](https://freedesktop.org/wiki/Specifications/shared-mime-info-spec/).

-List of not supported features:
+List of the not supported features:
 - Weight on the mimetype extension
 - Real glob maching on the mimetype extension
 - Match by magic byte